reset/reset.github.com/guide-authoring-cookbooks.md

 Like Bundler (or Maven) - Berkshelf is a dependency resolver and retriever for Chef Cookbooks.

-    $ gem install berkshelf
+    $ gem install berkshelf -v 0.5.0.rc2

+__note__: This guide requires the latest pre-release version of Berkshelf (0.5.0.rc2).

 ## Install VirtualBox

 VirtualBox is a virtualization solution for creating virtual machines on your local computer.
 We will be using it to test your software and cookbooks inside a controlled environment.

 Download Virtualbox from the [Virtualbox Downloads Page](https://www.virtualbox.org/wiki/Downloads) and then install it.
-We will be using version 4.1.18 in this guide.
+We will be using version 4.2.0 in this guide.

 # Creating the Cookbook